ekoontz/wikiparse/README.md

 Wikiparse's `(lookup)` function retrieves this underlying wikitionary source code entries.
-You can see the wikitionary source by clicking on the "Bewerken" (edit) tab on the above wikitionary pages.
+You can see the wikitionary source by clicking on the "Bewerken" (edit) tab on a wiktionary page.
 For example, you can see how [the wikitionary source code for 'hond'](https://nl.wiktionary.org/w/index.php?title=hond&action=edit) differs from [the end-user HTML for 'hond'](https://nl.wiktionary.org/wiki/hond).